krimdomu/RexIdeas/doc/rfc/rexfile.md

 ## Thoughts

 Do i need a Rexfile written in perl?
-Or is itenough to have a simple file (ex. yaml format) which describes which task should run on which server?
+Or is it enough to have a simple file (ex. yaml format) which describes which task should run on which server?

+Do we loose flexibility with this approach?

 ## Example